-I am writing on behalf of the Freedom From Religion Foundation (FFRF) regarding a constitutional violation occurring at Enfield Board of Education Meetings.
-FFRF is a national nonprofit organization with more than 40,000 members across the country, including over 400 members in Connecticut.
+I am writing on behalf of the Freedom From Religion Foundation (FFRF) regarding a constitutional violation occurring at Marlington Local Schools Board of Education meetings.
+FFRF is a national nonprofit organization with over 40,000 members across the country, including more than 1,000 members and a local chapter in Ohio.
 Our purposes are to protect the constitutional principle of separation between state and church, and to educate the public on matters relating to nontheism.